 What is the primary delivery format for the program?
 Face-to-Face Only

 Does any portion of this program occur off-campus?

 Yes

-Off-campus details:

-The following courses are taught off site:
+Off-campus details: The following courses are taught off site:

-- 1. FRSC 520, 3 credits
+1. FRSC 520, 3 credits

-- 2. FRSC 540, 3 credits
+2. FRSC 540, 3 credits

-- 3. FRSC 541, 1 credit
+3. FRSC 541, 1 credit

-- 4. FRSC 560, 3 credits
+4. FRSC 560, 3 credits

-- 5. FRSC 561, 1 credit
+5. FRSC 561, 1 credit

-- 6. FRSC 590, 3 credits
+6. FRSC 590, 3 credits

-Are you working with a vendor / other collaborators to offer your program?
+Are you working wit h a vendor / other collaborators to offer your program?

 Yes

-Please explain:

-The off site courses are taught at the Virginia Department of Forensic Science Laboratory.

-Related

-Departments
+SC-MS-FRSC: Forensic Science, MS

-Could this program prepare students for any type of professional licensure, in Virginia or elsewhere?

-Are you adding or removing a licensure component?

-Additional SCHEV & SACSCOC Information

-Is this change a simple retitling of an existing program, with no other changes, to any existing program content, curriculum requirements, etc?

-Does this change represent a repackaging of content in an existing approved degree/certificate program at the same instructional level (i.e., baccalaureate, master's, or doctoral)?

-Percentage of total credits containing new course content. ("New course content" is defined by SACSCOC as content that is not currently included in an existing approved degree/certificate program at the same instructiona level.
+10/10/23, 9:56 AM SC-MS-FRSC: Forensic Science, MS Please explain: The off site courses are taught at the Virginia Department of Forensic Science Laboratory.
+Related Departments Could this program Virginia or elsewhe prepare students for any type of professional licensure, in re?
+No Are you adding or removing a licensure component?
+No Additional SCH EV & SACSCOC Information Is this change a sim ple retitling of an existing program, with no other changes, to any existing program content, curriculum requirements, etc?
+No Does this change re doctoral)? present a repackaging of content in an existing approved degree/certificate program at the same instructional level (i.e., baccalaureate, master's, o No Percentage of total approved degree/ce credits containing new course content. ("New course content" is defined by SACSCOC as content that is not currently included in an existing ertificate program at the same instructional level.
 Do not exclude gen ed credits in calculations for undergraduate programs.)

-Does this change include the addition of a distance education or face-to-face method of delivery for this program?

-Does this change include the addition of a course/credit-based competency-based education delivery option?

-Will any additional equipment/facilities be needed?

-Will any additional faculty be required?

-Will any additional financial resources be needed?

-Additional library/learning resources needed?

-OAPI Use Only - Determination of SACSCOC Impact

-Comments or Notes

-Green Leaf Program Designation

-Is this a Green Leaf No program?

-List sustainability-

-Does this program cover material which crosses into another department?

-Located

-Additional Retroactive PAF- Master of Science Forensic Science 8-11-2021.pdf

-Attachments

-SCHEV Proposal

-Executive Summary

-Reviewer Comments

-Additional

-Comments
+0%-24% Does this change in clude the addition of a distance education or face-to-face method of delivery for this program?
+No Does this change in clude the addition of a course/credit-based competency-based education delivery option?
+No Will any additional equipment/facilities be needed?
+No Will any additional faculty be required? will any additional t No Additional library/le earning resources needed? , automatinistary, a No OAPI Use Only - Determination of SACSCOC Impact Comments or Notes s Green Leaf Pro gram Designation Is this a Green Leaf program?
+No Does this program o cover material which crosses into another department?
+No Additional Attachments Retroactive PAF- Master of Science Forensic Science 8-11-2021.pdf SCHEV Proposal Executive Summary

+AdditionalMason Science has a memo on file to explain why most, but not all, of this master's concentrations have a core overlap of 50%.